namnguyenthanhwork/fuselage/packages/icons/README.md

 <!--contributing(msg)-->

 Contributions, issues, and feature requests are welcome!<br />
-Feel free to check the [issues](https://github.com/RocketChat/fuselage/issues).
+Feel free to check the [issues](https://github.com/boolfly/fuselage/issues).

 <!--/contributing(msg)-->

 ### Adding new icons

-All the icons should be designed by Rocket.Chat's design crew, following some conventions:
+All the icons should be designed by Boolfly.Chat's design crew, following some conventions:

 - The view box must have the dimensions of 32x32 units;
 - Any horizontal assimetry must follow the left-to-right direction.